Treasure Island (1934 film): Cast

-Casting notes
+Production notes

 Wallace Beery originally was cast as Israel Hands in director Maurice Tourneur's silent production of Treasure Island for Paramount in 1920 (now a lost film).
 Beery was replaced by Joseph Singleton but appeared that year in Tourneur's silent masterpiece The Last of the Mohicans.

+The pirate ship Hispaniola was impersonated by Nanuk, which had been converted from a schooner to a full-rigged ship.

 Reception

-The film's box office performance was described as "disappointing" although it was MGM's third biggest film of the season with rentals of $2,264,000.
+The film's box office performance was described as "disappointing" although it was MGM's third biggest film of the season with domestic rentals of $1,164,000 and foreign rentals of $1,100,000.
 It was re-issued in 1937–38 and earned an additional $144,000.

 Writing for The Spectator in 1936, Graham Greene favorably compared the film to Midshipman Easy, describing Treasure Island as having "a deeper, a more poetic value", with characters and events providing rich symbolism and a palpable sense of good and evil.